Contact Us (323) 433-9967

 Legal fees and court costs can vary significantly by jurisdiction.
 High-cost areas may lead to higher overall defense costs due to increased rates for legal services.

-The employment attorney you choose can also determine cost as experienced employment attorneys often charge higher rates.
+The employment attorney you choose can also determine the cost, as experienced employment attorneys often charge higher rates.
 Billing practices, such as hourly rates vs. flat fees, also affect total costs.

 Legal Fees